 As a job seeker, it could be an opportunity missed if you are not active online.
-LinkedIn is a great place to start – 87% of recruiters use it regularly to search for and validate candidates and three people are hired directly through LinkedIn every minute.
+LinkedIn is a great place to start – 77% of recruiters use it regularly to search for and validate candidates and eight people are hired directly through LinkedIn every minute.
 While this platform hasn’t replaced the traditional CV, being present and active on LinkedIn is one way to help ensure that you can be found and stand out in a crowded and competitive job market.

 Securing a job often comes down to who you know as well as what you know, so it’s important to develop advocates of your personal band who will recommend you when a relevant opportunity arises.
 Before posting an advert or searching their database, recruiters will often ask people in their network if they know someone who could be suitable for their role.
 The theory is that good people tend to know good people and the goal is to speed up the search process by being referred to someone with the right skills for the job.
 Clients also see value in this approach as the additional validation from someone credible in the market can help minimise the hiring risk for them.

 Regularly networking at events or virtually through LinkedIn can also help you connect with relevant people in your industry or in the type of companies you’d like to work for – relationships you may later leverage when searching for a job.